 Burnt Hill Summit to 4×4 Rock

 Besides the forested summit, it felt lifeless after sunrise as it remained cloudy.
 But we stayed to celebrate Sir Cody’s big day and played in the snow for a while.
-Then we checked out the small summit tower before retracing steps back to the car.
+We then checked out the small summit tower before retracing steps back to the car.

 Back at Highway 101, we drove half an hour east to the 4×4 Rock and Blyn Lookout Site.
 It took careful navigation through Snow Creek Road over some slush and debris.
-Later we parked by the clearing off the fork on NF-2906.
+We later parked by the clearing off the fork on NF-2906.

 See more trip photos here.